buildspace/buildspace-projects/NFT_Collection/en/Section_0/Lesson_1_What_Are_We_Building.md

 📺 Where does the Live Kick-Off Happen?
 -------------------

-They'll be happening at [Twitch](https://www.twitch.tv/buildspace).
+They will be happening on [Twitch](https://www.twitch.tv/buildspace).
 Be sure to make an account on Twitch ahead of time so you'll be able to chat during the stream!

 🤘 See an issue?
 Want to improve something?
 Fix it yourself ;).
 ---------------------------------------